matthewcosgrove/lab-ops/README.md

 state_repo_root_dir="/home/ubuntu/lab-ops-state"
 export BBL_STATE_DIR="${state_repo_root_dir}/state" # BBL_STATE_DIR is the convention use by BUCC https://github.com/starkandwayne/bucc/blob/2af7a2b47a151007b4db089f2349aa58bce8d1fc/bin/bucc#L8
 ```
-So either keep to the same convention using `/home/ubuntu/lab-ops-state` or change the `state_repo_root_dir` to point to the repo you just created

-You can create the state directory inside the new repo although the scripts we are about to run will create it if it does not exist.
+IMPORTANT: Check the Tools VM automation created a `.gitignore` file at the root of your new state repo with the entry `director-vars-*.yml`.
+Without this you may accidently commit sensitive data to git.

-EXTREMELY IMPORTANT: The state dir is ephemeral and is wiped out on teardown.
+IMPORTANT: The `/home/ubuntu/lab-ops-state/state` dir is ephemeral and is wiped out on teardown.
 Do NOT put your own bosh operator files in there unless they are copies!!

 At the root of that repo there needs to be a file called `infra-settings.yml` which we will generate in the next section.
 Anything you want to keep can be in the root of the repo just like the `infra-settings.yml` which will not be wiped out in between deployments